Where Is The Gamma Quadrant In Star Trek?

 The Prophets were the ones who created the connection and also reside within the confines of the wormhole.
 They are a mysterious race who exist outside the bounds of normal time.
 Star Trek folks have had various run-ins with them over the years and Captain Benjamin Sisko was the first one to actually come into contact with The Prophets.

-For all the talk of distance when discussing the Gamma Quadrant, it’s worth noting that Earth is actually a bit closer to the closest edge of this area.
-It was posited that covering this distance would be around 30,000 light-years.
-So in the grand scheme of things, definitely closer from the point at the Bajoran Wormhole, but still too far a distance to cover reasonably for a Federation Starship.
-This is why traveling to Bajor first made the most sense in trying to access this mysterious part of space.
+So in the grand scheme of things, Earth is definitely closer to the edge of the Gamma Quadrant than the distance crossed by the Bajoran Wormhole, but still too far a distance to cover reasonably for a Federation Starship.
+This is why traveling to Bajor makes the most sense in trying to access this mysterious part of space.
 And a hat-tip to the Prophets for keeping it up and running.

 While there are other members of the Dominion, beside the Founders the two most populous races in the union are the Vorta and the Jem’Hadar.
 The Vorta are the diplomatic face of the Dominion, while the Jem’Hadar are genetically engineered soldiers bred for war and addicted to a powerful narcotic to keep them loyal.

 In the end, the Dominion were defeated and weren’t able to take control of the Bajoran Wormhole.
 This was a key piece of Deep Space Nine’s overall arc.
 Not to worry though, the Dominion have been taken care of, for the time being (though they could pop again in Star Trek: Discovery Season 5).

 A number of different races have shown interest in the Gamma Quadrant over the years, though their motivation has fallen along different lines.
 Some have sought it out simply for knowledge and a chance for further exploration.
-Though some like the Ferengi did have more of a capitalistic leaning, thinking there was money to be made in mining and colonizing planets within its bounds.
+Some like the Ferengi did have more of a capitalistic leaning, thinking there was money to be made in mining and colonizing planets within its bounds.